magnusstubman/writings/dontdoc.md

 # Summary

+Obviously this is one big rant.
+I'm not saying that docs is **always** a bad idea, simply that I have never (at least that I can recall) been in a software development team where the doc worked.

 Eliminate the need of documentation by writing code that is intuitive to understand.
 Easier said than done, you say?
 Well writing documentation certainly isn't a viable solution in my experience.